emergingTechExplorer/movie-library/notes.md

 layout.ejs will have boilerplate HTML for every page of the application

 dotenv library will allow us to load environment variables into the application

+partials folder will contain all the template files that aren't related to routes.
+They are just partials that we include into our other files.
+It allows you to import these small files into other files so that you don't need to duplicate the code

+In mongodb or nosql libraries, a schema is equal to a table in normal sql database

+form inputs will be shared between both new file and edit file.
+So we need to create a new partial named _form_fields.ejs inside views/authors.
+The reason we use "_" because it is a partial file but not a file thats been rendered from the server.

+express does not have an easy way to access variables such as author. so we install a library called body-parser